 MY TURKMENISTAN ITINERARY

-Strictly speaking the tour starts on Day 1, on October 19th.
-However, due to the nature of flights, I think everyone will probably arrive late on the evening of the 18th/early AM on on the 19th.
-I am flying on the Turkish air flight from Istanbul on the 18th, landing on the 19th at 02.10.
+Strictly speaking the tour start on November 20th.
+However, due to the nature of flights, I think everyone will probably arrive late on the evening of the 19th/early AM on the 20th.
+My guys will meet you at the airport regardless of time.

 We’ll have a morning briefing, then a quick morning Ashgabat city tour, before we transfer to the main event the Darwaza Crater AKA the Gates of Hell!